 Can I still see white rhinos in the wild?
-Following the sad news that the last male northern white rhino had died, leaving only two females, the northern white rhino is now virtually extinct.
-Some tourists have expressed concern that they will no longer be able to see white rhinos.
+Following the sad news of the death of the last male northern white rhino in 2018, leaving only two females, the northern white rhino is now virtually extinct.
+Some tourists continue to express concern that they will no longer be able to see white rhinos in the wild.

 It's baby season for big cat and canine predators in southern Africa and, on any game drive in one of the bigger parks and reserves, you're very likely to come across some very cute additions to the pride or pack or solitary cats.

 Wildlife photographer, Christy Strever, was on her way through the Timbavati Private Game Reserve when she spotted a troop of vervet monkeys playing in the road.
 Stopping to watch their cute, humanlike antics, she was totally awestruck to see a snow-white monkey shoot out from the bushes, chasing its playmate.

 This price range is intended as an estimate only.
 The exact rate will depend on type of room, date of travel, and number of people.
 Please contact us to secure the best available rate for this property.

 Need help with your trip?